zhe1ka/meteor-hook-server/README.md

 # Usage

 ```
-import { groupMethods as youOwnName } from 'meteor-hook-server';
+import { groupMethods as yourOwnName } from 'meteor-hook-server';

 const hook = function() {
     return this.userId;